Zero-one laws for connectivity in random key graphs: Abstract

 \section{Abstract}

-The random key graph is a random graph naturally associated with the random key predistribution scheme of Eschenauer and Gligor for wireless sensor networks.
+The random key graph is a random graph naturally associated with the random key predistribution scheme introduced by Eschenauer and Gligor in the context of wireless sensor networks.
 For this class of random graphs we establish a new version of a conjectured zero-one law for graph connectivity as the number of nodes becomes unboundedly large.
-The results reported here complement and strengthen recent work on this conjecture by Blackburn and Gerke \cite{BlackburnGerke}.
+The results reported here complement and strengthen recent work on this conjecture by Blackburn and Gerke.
 In particular, the results are given under conditions which are more realistic for applications to wireless sensor networks.

 {\bf Keywords:} Wireless sensor networks, Key predistribution, Random key graphs, Graph connectivity, Zero-one laws.